alibaba/GraphScope/docs/learning_engine/tutorial_node_classification_k8s.md

-# Tutorial: Training A Node Classification Model on K8s Cluster
+# Tutorial: Training a Node Classification Model on K8s Cluster

 GraphScope is designed for processing large graphs, which are usually hard to fit in the memory of a single machine.
 With vineyard as the distributed in-memory